JohnTelford/GPT/docs/Topics/Python/python_pandas.md

             output_file.write(line)
 ```

-In this example, replace `file.txt` with the name of r file, and `"word"` with the word or phrase that identifies the lines  want to delete.
+In this example, replace `file.txt` with the name of r file, and `word` with the word or phrase that identifies the lines  want to delete.

 Note: This code will permanently delete the specified lines from the file, so it's recommended to make a backup of the original file before running the code.